 - Save time and money by learning and using muscle testing as the first step in your holistic care

 - Take a Muscle Testing Class in Livingston, Montana with Kim.
 Click here to learn more.

 - Take Muscle Testing as part of the 8 healing methods you learn in our Animal Wellness Coach Program.
-Click here to learn more about the program or here for the semi-private program with 2 students.
+Click here to learn more about the program.

 - The Lightfoot Way has written a muscle testing ebook.
 They have taught students from all over the world how to muscle test.
 Learn how to do muscle testing for yourself, family, friends, and animals, by purchasing the 31 page detailed instructional ebook, The Basics of Muscle Testing for People & Animals Click here to purchase the ebook.